changjongkim/sc_rebuttal/new_rebuttal.md

 ## E. Workloads, tiering, and hardware generality (R1, R3, R4)

-**Single-turn workloads.** Prefix sharing is the dominant production pattern and our primary target, and we still evaluate the non-shared case.
+**Single-turn workloads.** Prefix sharing is the dominant production pattern and our target, and we still evaluate the non-shared case.
 OpenOrca and CNN/DailyMail are independent queries treated as disposable blocks, and the end-to-end hit rate is 58 to 61 percent.
 With no sharing, deduplication is a no-op and tiering still extends capacity beyond HBM.
-DeepCAM extends the design to a non-redundant scientific domain via the Streaming path.
+DeepCAM extends to a non-redundant scientific domain via the Streaming path.

 **Tier count.** A three-level GPU, DRAM, and storage hierarchy is a tiered memory hierarchy, and the term does not require an arbitrary tier count.
 Each storage tier uses the same eviction, write, and promotion logic, so node-local NVMe is one more POSIX tier, a configuration parameter, not a redesign.
 The diskless testbed is the hardest case, and a system with NVMe is a strict superset.

-**Skew.** Hot blocks spread across requesters after the first fetch, and removing residual skew is future work, through a level of indirection like indirect inodes that maps a hot BlockID to several replicas.
+**Skew.** CASCADE does not place blocks by load, so a hot block draws concurrent first-fetches on its owner.
+Demand spreads once each requester holds a local copy, and removing the residual skew is future work, through a level of indirection like indirect inodes that maps a hot BlockID to several replicas.

 ## F. Metrics and scale (R1, R2, R4)